giulianopz/lfcs/domains/7-bonus-miscellanea/edid.md

 If this did not solve the problem for you, some extra work is needed: you will have to manually retrieve the EDID file and set it in a Xorg config file or append it to the kernel parameters in the boot loader's boot selection menu.

-To parse EDID info, install the [read-edid](https://manpages.ubuntu.com/manpages/jammy/man1/get-edid.1.html) package: `sudo apt-get install read-edid`
+To parse EDID info, install the [read-edid](https://manpages.ubuntu.com/manpages/jammy/man1/get-edid.1.html) package: `apt install read-edid`

 To retrieve the EDID file, you have two options:
 - find it in the [EDID repository](https://github.com/linuxhw/EDID) of the The Linux Hardware Project by searching for the model name of your monitor
-- grab it from another pc connected to the monitor by running the followinf command (subustitute `card1-HDMI-A-1` with the [DRM](https://en.wikipedia.org/wiki/Direct_Rendering_Manager) device found on this second pc):
+- grab it from another pc connected to the monitor by running the following command (substitute `card1-HDMI-A-1` with the [DRM](https://en.wikipedia.org/wiki/Direct_Rendering_Manager) device found on this second pc):
     ```
     :~$ edid-decode </sys/class/drm/card1-HDMI-A-1/edid
     edid-decode (hex):